kumulustech/vagrant-kubeadm/README.md

-# A Vagrantfile to deploy a multi-node ansible with kubeadm
+# A Vagrantfile to deploy a multi-node Kubernetes with kubeadm via bash

 Vagrantfile supports only ubuntu and virtualbox at the moment it's based on the Vagrantfile from the kubernetes git repository.